How to Conquer & Overcome

 For example, you do something wrong and say, “I’m such an idiot.”
 You answer back.
 “No, I am not.
 I am working hard, just made an error is all, to err is human after all.
 I am learning and will do better the next time, so keep that negative unconstructive comments to yourself because they have no place here.”

-This same attitude applies to worry.
-To worry is to be anxious about something that may have happened that you do not know about or may occur in the future.
-Worry is a damaging and fruitless behavior.
+The same attitude applies to worry.
+To worry is to be anxious about something that may have happened or may occur in the future.
+Worry is here to help us focus, prevent and fix issues if possible.
+It’s a damaging and fruitless behavior when there is nothing to be done.
 It's detrimental, as is all negative thinking, because it releases harmful chemicals in your body and occupies your thoughts and actions.
 It's fruitless because it does not affect what may or will happen.
-Instead of worry, replace it with something positive like a creative act, a mind game, cleaning, or working out.
-Or you can realize it’s meaningless, a bad habit, and then drop it and go on with your life.
+Instead of worry, replace it with something positive like a positive action to prevent or help, a creative act, a mind game, cleaning, or working out.
+After you have done what you could, you can realize it’s meaningless, a bad habit, and then drop it and go on with your life.

 Follow The Way